The Cued Speech Outreach Programs of AGBMS/AEHI include the following:

 Early Intervention programs for parents of children under two years of age who have been diagnosed as deaf or hard of hearing.

 Consultation with school districts interested in developing Cued Speech programs to improve literacy outcomes.

-Support our Outreach efforts.
-Please consider donating now through PayPal Giving Fund!
+Please consider supporting our efforts through our PayPal Giving Fund!

 AGBMS-AEHI is an Illinois not-for-profit corporation with 501(c)(3) tax-exempt status.
 All donations are tax deductible to the extent allowed by the IRS.
 Our Federal Tax Identification Number is 52-2457427.
 Audited financial statements are available upon request.
 AGBMS/AEHI counts upon donations to supplement tuition and fees, which are not sufficient to cover the cost of its educational programs.

 To make a donation online, click the PayPal Giving Fund button to get started.
 We've partnered with PayPal to ensure that every dollar you donate comes directly to AGBMS-AEHI.
 PayPal generously absorbs all transaction fees.

 If you would like more information, please contact us at 847-850-5490 or email us at email@example.com